QualityOwl/qowl-demo-selenium-webdriver/README.md

 2. Open the solution file 'WebDriverDemo.sln' in Visual Studio.

-3. Build  solution in Visual Studio.
+3. Build the solution in Visual Studio.

 ## Usage